The Basics of Lacrosse Team Defense: Man on Man

 Understanding team defense is also going to help aid in goalie communication and general team defense communication as you’ll always know what each defender should be doing in every moment.

 I’ve already written a guide for goalies on how their defenders should play individual defense.
+That is going to cover individual 1×1 play on the ball.

 Today’s post is everything a lacrosse goalie needs to know about how to play team defense.
 This guide covers a basic man-to-man, slide and recover defense.
 This does not cover zone defense which I can cover in another post if you’re interested.